MikeRogers0/MikeRogersIO/source/blog/2020-04-04-deploying-ruby-on-rails-in-2020.html.md

 ---
 layout: post
-title: Deploying your Ruby on Rails in 2020
+title: Hosting your Ruby on Rails aoo in 2020
 categories:
  – blog
 published: true
 meta:
   description: So many options?!
-But which is the best all round.
+But which is the best all round for hosting & ease of deployment?
   index: true
 ---